 “The Earl’s arrival pleases you?”
 I observed, moodily.

 It soon became known that Adrian took great delight in his regal sanctuary.
 He never hunted, but rather spent hours watching tribes of tame, lovely animals, and ordered that their care be greater than ever.
 Here was my opportunity to attack, and I made use of it with all the brute defiance I could muster.
-I suggested the poaching of his regal lands to my few remaining comrades, who were the most determined and lawless of my crew, but they all shied away from the peril, leaving me to seek revenge by myself.
-At first my exploits went unnoticed, so I quickly increased in daring.
+I suggested the poaching of his regal lands to my few remaining comrades, who were the most determined and lawless of my crew, but even they all shied away from the peril, leaving me to seek revenge by myself.
+At first my exploits went unnoticed, but quickly increased in daring.
 Footsteps on the dewy grass, torn shrubs, and marks of slaughter betrayed me to the gamekeepers.
 They began to keep better watch, and shortly thereafter I was taken and sent to prison.
 I entered its gloomy walls in a fit of triumphant ecstasy: “He cannot ignore me now,” I cried, “He cannot!”.
 After a single day in confinement, I was set free by order of the Earl himself.
 He despises me, I thought; but he shall learn that I despise him, and hold in equal contempt his punishments and his mercy.
 The night after my release, I was again taken by the gamekeepers.
-Again I was imprisoned, and again released.
-Such was my determination, the fourth night found me in the Earl’s private park.
+Again I was imprisoned, and again I was released.
+Such was my determination, that the fourth night found me in the Earl’s private park once again.

 I sprang from the keeper’s herculean hold, panting from my efforts, casting furious glances at my persecutors.
 I placed my back to a tree, resolved to fight until the bitter end.
 My clothing was torn and stained with the blood of the man I had wounded.
 One hand grasped the dead birds – my hard-earned prey – the other held the knife.
 My hair was matted, my whole appearance was haggard and squalid.
 Tall and muscular as I was, I must have looked like the most vile thug that ever trod the earth.